-TYPE OF SECTOR GEN TOTAL
+Type of coster Ger Total

-ITPE OF SECTOR Male Female TOTAL
+Type of sector Male Female Total

 In the formal sector 6339 3895 10235

 In the informal sector 2112 955 3067

 Private household 1184 902 2085

 Table 8 above indicates the distribution of employed population aged between 15 and 64 years in Nala local municipality by type of sector and gender.
-The formal sector was found to be the dominant sector in terms of employment in Nala Local Municipality with 10 235 employed people, the informal sector was (3 067), and private households accounted for 2 085 employed people.
+The private sector was found to be the dominant sector in terms of employment in Nala Local Municipality with 10 235 employed people, the informal sector was (3 067), and private households accounted for 2 085 employed people.
 In 2011 it was found that more male population were employed in all types of sectors than female population.